LagoVista/docs/guides/devicetype/showadevtype/considerations.md

 **Standard Documentation**

-The relevant standard NuvIoT documentation is accessable via the Help Resources section below.
+The relevant standard NuvIoT documentation is accessable via the Help Resources section above.

 **What is a Device Type**